GRV96/ghae/README.md

 must be an object returned by the parsing of the response's content, which is in JSON.

-The user should not raise a `GitHubApiError` by themself and instead rely on `detect_github_api_error`.
+The user should not raise a `GitHubApiError` themself and instead rely on `detect_github_api_error`.

 For more information, consult the documentation and the demo in the source code